What’s that smell?

 We have to recognize our own power as consumers to change this for ourselves and for everyone else. -Lara Adler

-- 47:16: Lara give some small, practical steps to encourage you to start today!
+- 47:16: Lara gives some small, practical steps to encourage you to start today!

-Lara Adler is a Certified Holistic Health Coach and Environmental Toxins Expert who has become a go-to for health practitioners who feel like they can’t possibly research everything, but know their patients need to learn how to live a more low-tox lifestyle.
+Lara Adler is a Certified Holistic Health Coach and Environmental Toxins Expert who has become a go-to for health practitioners who feel like they can’t possibly research everything but know their patients need to learn how to live a more low-tox lifestyle.
 She’s worked with 1000s of practitioners in over 24 countries to help them understand the links between the chemicals we’re exposed to in daily life and chronic health conditions none of us want to endure.
+Learn more from Lara here in her basic intro class to non-toxic living.

 Her 3 guiding principles are a perfect fit for our baby steps and grace – 1.
 Keep it simple and actionable (Small Changes can lead to BIG Impacts), 2.
 Focus on the positive (there’s always something we can’t do anything about – let’s talk about what we can), and 3.
 Sound, not sensational (it’s all about research and no scare tactics).
 She loves Matcha, both the drink and her cat.